jantimon/next-yak/packages/docs/docs/pages/features.md

 const MyComp = styled.div`
   background-color: yellow;
-  ${props => props.$useMixin ? mixin : css`color: red`}
+  ${mixin}
 `;
 ```

-During build time the css literal is converted to a class name and can be referenced by other css styles.
+During build time the css literal is converted to a class name (or multiple) and can be referenced by other css styles.

+// TODO: Add transformed output

 ## Automatic CSS variables